Parc Monceau

 Rated

-out of 5 A park that was built in 1778!
+A park that was built in 1778!
 Peaceful and lovely park, surrounded by magnificient architecture and botanics.
 Had a wonderful evening strolling in the park.
 Truly a great experience when I visitted Paris.

 Parc Monceau includes statues of famous French figures including Guy de Maupassant, Frédéric Chopin, Charles Gounod, Ambroise Thomas, Alfred de Musset, and Edouard Pailleron.
 Today, the park has play areas for children and remains very popular with local residents and their families.

-Hani M N - a month ago
+Hani M N - 5 months ago

 Directions